Paul Boudreau

 Paul T. Boudreau (born December 30, 1949) is an American football coach who last served as offensive line coach for the Los Angeles Rams of the National Football League (NFL).
 He has served as the offensive line coach for eight different NFL teams, one Canadian Football League (CFL) team, and four college teams.
 No offensive line coach in the NFL has more experience as an assistant at the professional level than Boudreau, who entered his 29th season in 2015.
-Boudreau's offensive lines over the years have blocked for five running backs who crossed the 10,000-yard career rushing mark, including Barry Sanders, Curtis Martin, Thurman Thomas, Fred Taylor and Steven Jackson.
+Boudreau's offensive lines over the years have blocked for five running backs who crossed the 10,000-yard career rushing mark, including Barry Sanders, Curtis Martin, Thurman Thomas, Fred Taylor, and Steven Jackson.

 Biography

-Early years
+Early life

 Raised in Arlington, Massachusetts, Boudreau played offensive line at Arlington High School.
 Boudreau attended Bordentown Military Institute in Bordentown, New Jersey starting in 1967, where he played offensive guard and defensive tackle.
 He received All-Prep honors from the Newark Star Ledger for the 1968 season, and graduated in 1969.
 Boudreau was widely recruited, but returned to Massachusetts and played for Boston College under coach Joe Yukica as an offensive lineman from 1971 until his graduation in 1973.